From 0 to DXP: The Right CMS for Transforming Your Ecommerce Platform

 Omnichannel Experiences

 Developers and marketers have full control of the frontends.
-You determine what the digital customer experiences look like in the various channels and are no longer held back by the limits of individual systems.
+When using a DXP for ecommerce platforms you determine what the digital customer experiences look like in the various channels and are no longer held back by the limits of individual systems.
 Your marketers work in a single, seamlessly connected system from which they can control all channels.

 Performance